gatling/gatling/src/sphinx/quickstart.rst

   For Windows users, we also recommend that you do not place Gatling in the *Programs* folder as there might be permission issues.

 In order to run Gatling, you need to have a JDK installed.
-We recommend to use the last version.
+We recommend that you use the latest version.

-For all details regarding the installation and the tuning of the operating system (OS), please refer to the :ref:`operations <operations>` section.
+For all details regarding the installation and the tuning of the operating system (OS), please refer to the :ref:`operations` section.

 A Word on Encoding
 ------------------

 Gatling's **default encoding is UTF-8**.
 If you want to use a different one, you have to:

 * select the proper encoding while using the Recorder
 * configure the proper encoding in the ``gatling.conf`` file.
     It will be used for compiling your simulations and building your requests.
 * make sure your text editor encoding is properly configured to match.

 A Word on Scala
 ---------------

 Gatling simulation scripts are written in `Scala <http://www.scala-lang.org/>`_, **but don't panic!** You can use all the basic functions of Gatling without knowing much about Scala.
-In most situations, this DSL will cover most of your needs and you'll be able to build your scenarios.
+In most situations, the DSL will cover most of your needs and you'll be able to build your scenarios.

-If you are interested in knowing more about Scala, we then recommend you have a look at `Scala School <http://twitter.github.io/scala_school>`_.
+If you are interested in knowing more about Scala, we then recommend that you have a look at `Twitter's Scala School <http://twitter.github.io/scala_school>`_.

 .. note::
   Feel also free to join our `Google Group`_ and ask for help.